 Lyons said he agonizes "over my handling of ADL, the crime that has been committed there.
 That simply won't go away.
-It
+It tugs at me."

 Lyons began his state sentence April 1 at Lowell Correctional Institution about nine miles north of Ocala.